dqx-translation-project/dqx-translation-project.github.io/google_api.md

   <img src="./asset/google_api/alert_scope.png" width="450">

-- For amount, put a penny (or whatever the absolute lowest amount is in your currency) and click "NEXT"
+- For the amount, the short answer is: put $10.00 USD (or whatever the equivalent is in your currency)
+  - Long answer: Google provides $10 worth of credit every month against their Google Translate API.
+This credit is applied at the **end** of the billing cycle.
+What will happen is you'll see a bill for your usage, then at the end of the month, the credit will apply to your account -- up to $10.
+You will want to know when you've met or are about to exceed $10.00 USD as that's when you'll be charged.

   <img src="./asset/google_api/alert_amount.png" width="450">